-Many neighborhoods and some towns and municipalities have rules and regulations about outdoor clotheslines.
-To some, clotheslines are considered eyesores that lower and endanger property values.
-While some areas allow home clotheslines if they are hidden from the street, that doesn’t mean no one will complain about seeing your underwear flapping in the breeze.
-Another downside is that homeowner association or city fines can be costly!
+Many towns, municipalities, and even some neighborhoods have rules and regulations about outdoor clotheslines.
+To some, clotheslines are considered eyesores that lower property value.
+Other areas allow home clotheslines if they're hidden from the street, but that doesn’t mean that no one will complain about seeing your underwear flapping in the breeze.
+Disobey these rules, and you could be looking at a costly fine from your homeowner's association or city.

 Not everyone has a sweet-smelling meadow just outside their door.
-If your clothesline is in a less than desirable area, your clothes can absorb the odors of diesel fuel, animal farm odors or chemical and manufacturing plants.
-Line-dried clothing will also bring outdoor pollen and mold spores that are floating by outside into your home.
-These allergens can be very troublesome for those with asthma and pollen sensitivity.
+If your clothesline is in a less-than-desirable area, your clothes may absorb odors from nearby highways, animal farms, or manufacturing plants.
+Keep in mind that line-drying your clothing can also bring outdoor pollen or mold spores into your home.
+These allergens can be very troublesome for those with compromised immune systems, asthma, and pollen-sensitive allergies.

-You're not going to save energy if you must re-wash your laundry after a visit from the birds and bees outside.
-Bird droppings and insect specks require another trip through the washer.
-Some bird dropping stains are nearly impossible to remove especially if you have fruit vines or trees with red or purple fruit or berries nearby.
+You're not going to save energy in the long run if you have to rewash your laundry after hanging it outdoors to dry thanks to insects and birds making flyover visits.
+Bird droppings and insect specks often require another trip through the washer, and some dropping stains can be nearly impossible to remove, especially if you have fruit vines or trees with red or purple berries nearby.

-Sunny, dry weather is ideal for line-drying unless it is so dry that dust is kicking up and staining your clothes.
-Even worse is a quick rain shower that can bring down leaves and debris that can stain clothes and require another washing.
+Sunny, dry weather is ideal for line-drying unless it's so dry that dust is kicking up and staining your clothes.
+Even worse is a quick rain shower, which can bring down leaves and debris that can stain clothes and require another washing.

-One good thing is that the clothesline will not shrink clothes like the excessively high heat from a dryer can do.
-The ultra violet rays of sunlight directed at a clothesline are also great for bleaching white linens and clothes so they look their whitest.
+One good thing about drying your clothes on an outdoor clothesline is that it will not shrink your favorite outfits like the high heat of some dryer cycles can.
+Additionally, the ultraviolet rays of sunlight are also a great way to "bleach" white linens and clothes so they look practically brand new.

-But, if you have colored clothes, sunlight is one of the worst things that can cause fading.
-Your dark jeans won't be dark for long.
-You must also be careful with stretchy clothes.
-The weight of being hung can make that knit shirt get longer and longer.
-Birds have even been known to pull some loose threads out for their nests!
+However, if you have colored clothes, sunlight is actually one of the worst things for them.
+The intense rays can cause fading, and your colorful clothes can look dingy in no time.
+You should also avoid hanging any stretchy, heavy clothes like knit sweaters—the weight of being hung can stretch that knit longer and longer, and birds have even been known to pull some loose threads out from clothes to use for their nests.